 The beaches, which are black from the volcanic lava, may not be as stunning as those on the other islands, but the landscape throughout is quite spectacular.
-The island of fire is also an island of contrasts, with lovely coastline, green woods and forests, but also with the stark, fascinating landscape within the caldera.
+Beaches are not necessarily the main reason to visit Fogo.

 São Felipe is a lively little town with a variety of cafes, bars and restaurants.
 Seafood is widely available and can be enjoyed with some Fogo wine.
 Festivals are enjoyed here, as they are throughout Cape Verde.
 Carnival is celebrated before the start of Lent.
 In April there is the Festa Bandeira de São Felípe, which includes a horse race.
 There is also a horse race held between Christmas and New Year.

 A visit to Fogo should include a visit to the volcano caldera (or crater); it is a fascinating experience.
 The largest feature of the caldera is its size – 7 x 10km and walls as much as 1km high.
 The landscape within the caldera is how many people might imagine the moon to be.
 People live within the caldera and there are places to stay and to eat.
 The traditional round houses can be seen, some having been buried by lava in 2014, but the roofs are visible above the lava.
 A trek up to the top of Pico do Fogo makes for a highly memorable trip for the more energetic visitor.
 It takes about 6 hours from the Chã das Caldeiras to complete the climb of 1000m.
 If you drive through the caldera from the São Felípe side towards Mosteiros, you eventually come to a forest.
 São Felipe is an attractive town that slopes down towards the sea.
 It also has lovely views over to the neighbouring island of Brava.
 Colourful houses and a bustling square help to make this an interesting town to visit.
 Mosteiros has a small, attractive centre and is located between the mountain and the sea.